React vs React Native – Key Difference, Advantages, and Disadvantages

 React vs React Native – The drawbacks and limitations

-Both Reactjs and React Native have some limitations and drawbacks when it comes to developing apps and websites.
+Both React and React Native have some limitations and drawbacks when it comes to developing apps and websites.
 Before starting on either of them, the developer should be clear on these limitations and plan in advance how to overcome them.

-Limitations Of Using Reactjs
+Limitations Of Using React

 - Overhead Costs & Time: Often, it becomes a necessity to download another react-enabled library, which increases cost and time overheads.
 For instance, if the developer is using the Carbon framework for UI experience, then it becomes crucial to download Carbon components with react.